How to cope with the loss of a pet

 There are ways of coping with the pain, too; they won’t make it go away, but they will help.

 Purely Pets understands how invaluable the experience of pet ownership can be.
-We’ll help you give all of your fur babies the best quality of life, providing multi pet insurance you can count on.
+We’ll help you give all of your fur babies the best quality of life, providing specialist pet insurance you can count on.

 We know how hard it is to lose a treasured pet.
 Sometimes a little guidance is needed, so take a look at our advice on coping below.

 What techniques can I use to cope with my grief?

 Everyone deals with loss differently, so be kind to yourself – there’s no rush.
 Let’s walk through some useful coping techniques: